The Graduate Syrah 2016

 Grapes: 100% Syrah

-Winemaking: Our Syrah grapes are always the last to come into the cellar and after careful hand harvesting the fruit is transported by means of refrigerated truck to our cellar in Devon Valley.
-A portion of the fruit is whole-bunch fermented where whole bunches are placed into stainless steel red wine fermenters and covered with de-stemmed and crushed berries.
+Winemaking: Our Syrah grapes are always the last come into the cellar and after careful hand harvesting the fruit is transported by means of refrigerated truck to our cellar in Devon Valley.
+A portion of the fruit is whole-bunch fermented where whole bunches are placed into stainless steel red wine fermenters and covered with de-stemmed and partially crushed berries.
 The balance is fermented traditionally following careful destemming and berry sorting.
 Fermentation took eight days to complete where after the wine was left on its skins for a further 5 days.
 The individual components are matured for 12 months prior to bottling in a combination of seasoned barrels and Flexcube tanks.
 Only 3000 bottles were made.

 Alcohol 12.87 vol%